smian0/mcp-agile-flow/src/mcp_agile_flow/ide_rules/ide_rules.md

 - Use tab indentation (not spaces) for command lines
 - Keep commands portable across environments (avoid system-specific commands)
 - Ensure all targets have clear, descriptive names that reflect their purpose

+### Document Types

+#### BRD - Business Requirements Document

+The Business Requirements Document (BRD) establishes the business context and rationale for a project.
+It sits above the PRD in the documentation hierarchy and focuses on:

+1. Executive Summary - Concise overview of the business need and solution approach
+2. Business Objectives - Clear, measurable business goals driving the project
+3. Market Problem Analysis - Detailed examination of market gaps and customer pain points
+4. Success Metrics - Quantifiable measures of project success with baseline and target values
+5. Customer Needs - Segmented analysis of user requirements
+6. Business Constraints - Limitations on budget, time, resources, technology, and regulations
+7. Assumptions - Explicit business, market, technical, and resource assumptions
+8. Stakeholders - Key stakeholders with roles, responsibilities, and decision authority
+9. Related Documents - Links to supporting documents, particularly the PRD

+The BRD follows a defined status progression:
+1. Draft - Initial creation and iteration
+2. In Review - Shared with stakeholders for feedback
+3. Approved - Finalized and accepted by key stakeholders
+4. Superseded - When replaced by a newer version

+#### PRD - Product Requirements Document

+The Product Requirements Document (PRD) defines the product's purpose, features, functionality, and behavior.
+It follows the BRD in the documentation hierarchy and focuses on:

+1. Introduction - Clear description of the project, scope, and context
+2. Goals - Measurable objectives and success criteria for the product
+3. Features and Requirements - Detailed functional and non-functional requirements
+4. Epic Structure - Organized breakdown of major feature sets
+5. Story List - User stories organized under Epics
+6. Tech Stack - High-level overview of technologies to be used
+7. Future Enhancements - Potential features for future consideration

+The PRD follows a defined status progression:
+1. Draft - Initial creation and iteration
+2. Approved - Finalized and accepted by stakeholders

+#### Architecture Document

+The Architecture Document defines the technical approach, system components, and implementation strategy.
+It follows the PRD in the documentation hierarchy and focuses on:

+1. Technical Summary - Overview of the architectural approach
+2. Technology Stack - Detailed list of technologies with justifications
+3. Architectural Diagrams - Visual representations of system components and data flows
+4. Data Models - Database schema and data structure definitions
+5. API Specifications - Endpoint definitions and interaction patterns
+6. Project Structure - Organization of code and resources
+7. Non-functional Requirements - Performance, security, and operational considerations

+The Architecture Document follows a defined status progression:
+1. Draft - Initial creation and iteration
+2. Approved - Finalized and accepted by stakeholders
+3. Updated - When changes are made after approval

+#### User Story

+User Stories define specific pieces of functionality from the user's perspective.
+They are organized under Epics and focus on:

+1. Story Description - In the format "As a [role] I want [action] so that [benefit]"
+2. Context - Background information and justification
+3. Acceptance Criteria - Requirements for story completion
+4. Tasks - Specific implementation tasks with checkboxes for tracking progress
+5. Implementation Notes - Technical details and approach
+6. Dev Notes - Notes made during implementation
+7. Test Strategy - Approach for testing the functionality

+Stories follow a defined status progression:
+1. Draft - Initial creation
+2. In Progress - During active development
+3. Complete - When all tasks are finished
+4. Cancelled - When the story is no longer needed